Looking for awesome Paleo travel foods?

 5. Crispy Fruit Chips

-I am so excited to get my first dehydrator!
-Any tips or suggestions from my readers who dehydrate?
-Until it arrives, or for those who’d rather purchase their dehydrated fruit, I love this brand.
+For those who’d rather purchase their fruit chips, I love this brand.
 Banana and Apple are my favorite varieties.
 I always pair dehydrated and dried fruit with a protein like nuts or homemade granola.

 A softer version of the crunchy fruit chips listed above.
 Dried fruit travels really well, and pairs nicely with nuts or homemade granola.
-My favorites are apples and apricots, and I can’t wait to make them myself with my new dehydrator!
+My favorites are apples and apricots.

 Also pictured: Lunchskins medium reusable zipper bag.